Network Classification Based Structural Analysis of Real Networks and their Model-Generated Counterparts: Related work

+Using classification techniques to distinguish between real and model-generated graphs has attracted a lot of research interest recently.
+However, the perspective of these studies differs from ours.
+The vast majority of related papers do not calibrate the parameters of the models, but rather focus on the \textit{spanning} graph space of the models, i.e. they consider a network model as a special domain of networks.
+Naturally, with certain parameter settings, every model can generate graphs that are not similar to real graphs at all, which can bias the distinguishing power of graph metrics.
+Hence, that is why in this work we are focusing on the parameters of the models that induce as realistic graphs as the given model is capable of.

+Janssen \textit{et al.}~\shortcite{janssen2012model} propose a method to choose a network model that best fits a given real network.
+Their model selection consists of three steps: first, they generate 6,000 graphs with six well-known models and extract graph metrics and graphlet distributions from these graphs.
+The parameters of the models are randomly sampled such that the size and the density of the generated graphs are similar to the target networks'.
+Second, they train an Alternating Decision Tree classifier on the previously obtained dataset, where the target variable is the type of the model.
+Finally, they compute the same feature vectors for Facebook networks and then feed these vectors to the trained classifier to see how well the models fit the given networks.

+Ikehara \& Clauset~\shortcite{ikehara2017characterizing} apply machine learning tools to investigate the clustering coefficient, the distribution of motifs and degrees in 986 real and 575 model-generated graphs in order to find the most distinguishing features of real and synthetic networks.
+In this work, we do not consider the distribution of motifs because these attributes are rather difficult to interpret, furthermore, their calculation is computationally expensive.

-Our paper relates to recent studies that reflect the growing interest in the identification of network domains and structures based on graph measurements.
-The most closely related work is that of Kansuke and Clauset \cite{ikehara2017characterizing} who utilized machine learning techniques to study the structural diversity of 986 real networks from different domains along with 575 graphs generated by four network models.
-Canning et al. \cite{canning2018predicting} used Random Forest to predict the origin (network domains and names of models) of 402 real and 383 generated graphs, however, they used arguably unnormalized metrics such as the total number of triangles, which is clearly correlated with the size of the network that is a very strong distinguishing feature for classification of networks as Figure \ref{sizes} illustrates.
-Bonner et al. \cite{bonner2016deep} generated numerous graphs with five well-known network models and then used Deep Learning to classify the graphs according to their measurements.
-Middendorf et al. trained alternating decision tree to identify the generation mechanism of protein interaction networks \cite{middendorf2005inferring}.
+Canning \textit{et al.}~\shortcite{canning2018predicting} use Random Forest to predict the origin (network domains and type of the models) of 402 real and 383 generated graphs, however, they use metrics such as the total number of triangles and density, which are strongly correlated with the size of the network, which is a very strong distinguishing feature in network classification.

-In related works, the parameters of the network models are rather heuristically chosen \cite{bonner2016deep,canning2018predicting} or often not detailed at all \cite{ikehara2017characterizing}.
-Our main contribution to the field is that we have fitted the parameters of the models to each real network to ensure that the generated graphs are as similar to the original networks as possible according to reasonably chosen metrics, detailed in Section \ref{modelfitting}.
-Using fitted parameters instead of arbitrarily selected ones makes it a more reasonable research objective to study whether the model-generated graphs are distinguishable from real networks.
+Bonner \textit{et al.}~\shortcite{bonner2016deep} propose a Deep Learning based approach, called \textit{Deep Topology Classification}, to classify graphs by both global and local features.
+They evaluate their methodology on a large dataset consisting of synthetic graphs generated by five well-known network models with heuristically chosen parameters.